icons8/lunacy-docs/docs/layerstyles.md

 ## External styles

 You can make use of layer and text styles from UI kits supplied with Lunacy or your own files.
-In the latter case you should first add this file to the UI kits library.
-For details about UI kits, click [here](#https://docs.icons8.com/libraries/#ui-kits).
+In the latter case you should first add this file to the **UI Kits** library.
+For details about UI kits, click [here](https://docs.icons8.com/libraries/#ui-kits).

 To apply an external style to an object:

 1. Select the object on the canvas.
-2. In the **Appearance** section of the Inspector panel, click the down arrowhead to invoke the menu.
+2. In the **Appearance** section of the Inspector, click the down arrowhead to invoke the menu.
 3. In the **UI kits** section of the menu, navigate to the required style.

 ![Applying an external style](public/applyuikitstyle.gif)